ThatXliner/blog/drafts/modern-superspeed-collab-stack.md

 - Graphite and stacking.dev
 - Zed for collaboration
+- Linear for task management